HHashemi/sp2013.11-731/hw3/README.md

 -Adding estimated future cost to prune stacks.

--Finally, combining different output files in order to find the best translations.
+-Finally, combining different my output files in order to find the best translations.
+This combination is over only my outputs files which were based on different settings (such as stack size, reordering limit and pruning conditions) .
+In more details, each time that I changed one of the parameters of the system, I kept the output file and at the last run, I combined them altogether